-- 1.24.
-Qube's Diversity Policy emphasises the benefits of diversity, in particular setting out the gender diversity target for the Board and focusing on increasing female participation in its workforce, particularly at the recruitment phase. - 1.25.
+1.24.
+Qube's Diversity Policy emphasises the benefits of diversity, in particular setting out the gender diversity target for the Board and focusing on increasing female participation in its workforce, particularly at the recruitment phase.

+- 1.25.
 Consistent with the Diversity Policy, during the Reporting Period the NRC reviewed previously established measurable objectives and Qube's progress in achieving them in order to ensure continuing implementation of equal opportunity and non-discriminatory practices. - 1.26.
-Qube's objectives during the period were to increase female representation across our workforce by focusing on the pipeline, recruitment, cadetship/graduate stage of employment through a collective and consistent message that explains and represents who we are as an inclusive employer. - 1.27.
-Our objectives are designed to achieve the following outcomes: - a. attracting and retaining well qualified employees, senior management and Board members from a deep talent pool. - b. eliminating artificial, unfair and inappropriate barriers to workplace and Board participation and facilitating equal employment opportunities based on merit, performance and potential.

-- taking action against inappropriate workplace behaviours including discrimination and harassment. - d. providing the opportunity for workplace flexibility when meeting business requirements. - e. creating an inclusive workplace culture, recognising that people are different and valuing those differences. - 1.28.
-Qube deploys a range of strategies and initiatives aimed at meeting these objectives.
+This was achieved by focusing on the pipeline, recruitment, cadetship/graduate stage of employment through a collective and consistent message that explains and represents who we are as an inclusive employer. - 1.27.
+During FY 23, Qube targeted specific initiatives to: - a. increase opportunities under Qube's cadet program including to have majority female participation.
+During the reporting period, the role of Culture Manager was created, the responsibilities of which include managing the cadet program. - b. provide refresher training and awareness activities to ensure our workforce is free from unconscious bias, discrimination and racism eliminating artificial, unfair and inappropriate barriers to workplace and Board participation and facilitating equal employment opportunities based on merit, performance and potential. - c. take action against inappropriate workplace behaviours including discrimination and harassment. - d. provide the opportunity for workplace flexibility when meeting business requirements and the implementation of a new parental leave policy containing industry-leading standards. - e. create an inclusive workplace culture, recognising that people are different and valuing those differences.